Reunited (RuPaul's Drag Race season 9)

 "Reunited" is the thirteenth episode of the ninth season of the American television series RuPaul's Drag Race.
 It originally aired on June 16, 2017.
+The episode sees the season's contestants reunite and discuss various topics moderated by RuPaul.
+Kris Jenner makes a guest appearance on video to compliment Alexis Michelle for her impersonation.
+Valentina is named the season's "Fan Favorite", a title adapted from Miss Congeniality by the contestants.

 Episode

-Valentina (pictured in 2017) is named Miss Congeniality.
+Valentina (pictured in 2017) is named "Fan Favorite", a title adapted from Miss Congeniality by the season's contestants.